phased.ScenarioViewer

 radars that you specify in the radar_pos

-argument of the step
+argument of the object.

-method.
 This property is tunable.
-Target range, radial speed, azimuth,
+Target range, radial speed, azimuth, and elevation are defined

-and elevation are defined with respect to this radar.
+with respect to this radar.

 Example: 2